tirzah2/minipaint/README.md

 To open miniPaint within FoundryVTT, use the **Paintbrush** icon located in the Tile Controls.
 This will launch the miniPaint application window where you can start editing images.

-#### Loading a Tile
+#### Loading Selected Tile as Layer

-Select a tile in FoundryVTT and click the **Load Tile** button within miniPaint to bring the tile’s image into miniPaint for editing.
+Select a tile in FoundryVTT and click the **Load Tile** button within miniPaint to bring the tile’s image into miniPaint for editing, you can import as many as you want (one by one).

 #### Browsing Images